sumedhreddy90/DijkstraAlgorithmPointRobot/README.md

-# Implementation of Dijkstraw algorith for a Point Robot
+# Implementation of Dijkstra algorithm for a Point Robot

 ## Usage